Photo by Element5 Digital on Unsplash

 Maybe it was the zippy little car that had enchanted me and woken up my sleeping maiden who suddenly remembered her first car, twenty-five years prior; spritely, small, speedy; my ticket to freedom.
 Unlike the trusty family tank who had been lugging and lulling our kids and animals about for aeons.

-The large, safe, white people mover that was supposed to have been serviced months before but now had the offer of a super special service for $150.
-Both my husband and I had known, it was a bad idea to buy the coupon from the guy at the front door but we were sick of being ripped off by the dealership where we’d bought the tank and this basic service, for a hot deal price, would do the job until somewhere down the track when we had more funds and time to find a different mechanic.
+The large, safe, people mover that was supposed to have been serviced months before but now had the offer of a super special service for $150.
+We had known it was a bad idea to buy the coupon from the guy at the front door but we were sick of being ripped off by the dealership where we’d bought the tank and this basic service, for a hot deal price, would do the job until somewhere down the track when we had more funds and time to find a different mechanic.

 I pulled away and delighted in my new prancer.
 We raced about, she and I. But not for long.
 The phone interrupted our short-lived affair.
-It was the mechanic with a list of faults that the tank would absolutely, without fail, need tending to immediately.
+It was the mechanic with a list of faults that the tank would absolutely, without fail, need to be sorted.
+Immediately.

 “No,” I said.
 “I thought I explained.
 I don’t have an extra $1000 to do all that.
-Can you just do the oil change and the other things on the list?”
+Can you just do the oil change and the other stuff promised on the voucher?”

 “Oh no, Love, can’t do that.
 This needs to be looked at now.
 The car’s up on the hoist and I’m ready to go.”

 “Why can’t you just do what it says on the voucher?”

 “You don’t understand, Love.
 I can’t do all that until I’ve done this other work first.”